anisur172/MySQL/README.md

         y VARCHAR(30)
     );

+# Show the table
-SELECT * FROM bank_details #show the table
+    SELECT * FROM bank_details

-INSERT INTO bank_details VALUES (58,"management","married","tertiary","no",2143,"yes","no","unknown",5,"may",261,1,-1,0,"unknown","no") #insert the one value/row inside of table
+# Insert the one value/row inside of table
+    INSERT INTO bank_details VALUES (58,"management","married","tertiary","no",2143,"yes","no","unknown",5,"may",261,1,-1,0,"unknown","no")

-# inset the blug values/rows inside of table
+# Inset the blug values/rows inside of table
-    $ INSERT INTO bank_details VALUES
+    INSERT INTO bank_details VALUES
     (58,"management","married","tertiary","no",2143,"yes","no","unknown",5,"may",261,1,-1,0,"unknown","no"),
     (44,"technician","single","secondary","no",29,"yes","no","unknown",5,"may",151,1,-1,0,"unknown","no"),
     (33,"entrepreneur","married","secondary","no",2,"yes","yes","unknown",5,"may",76,1,-1,0,"unknown","no"),